-Are you looking for things to do in Spain?
+Are you looking for things to do in Spain or a thorough Spain travel blog?
 Keep on reading!

 We were fortunate enough to kick off our epic 8 week summer road trip through Spain and France in Mallorca!
 Specifically Puerto Pollensa and Alcudia Mallorca, on the Northwest side of the island.
 It turns out this is the perfect place for a family to enjoy a summer holiday and you will love the Alcudia weather.